 MBIO 4440 Systems Microbiology (3) L

-The course integrates microbiology concepts from a systems viewpoint looking at all the system’s behaviors together within the setting of its environment.
+The course integrates microbiology concepts from a systems viewpoint looking at all the system’s behaviours together within the setting of its environment.
 Genomics, transcriptomics, metabolomics and proteomics data will be used to create an integrated model of how a bacterial cell functions.
 Functional genomics and large scale bacterial genetics will be used to analyze case studies.

 MBIO 4480 Microbes in our Environment (3) L

-High throughput molecular, biochemical and genomic approaches to the study of microbial funtional diversity within microbial biomes and communities will be presented using specific examples mainly from human impacted or human associated environments including the human microbiome, microbial communities involved in waste treatment and in bioremediation.
+High throughput molecular, biochemical and genomic approaches to the study of microbial functional diversity within microbial biomes and communities will be presented using specific examples mainly from human impacted or human associated environments including the human microbiome, microbial communities involved in waste treatment and in bioremediation.
 Strategies for bioprospecting for novel microorganisms with relevant properties will also be discussed.

 MBIO 4520 Industrial Bioprocesses (3) L

-The course will cover bioprocesses for a range of commercially important health care and idustrial products including antibiotics, vaccines, steroids, therapeutic recombinant proteins, monoclonal antibodies and ethanol.
+The course will cover bioprocesses for a range of commercially important health care and industrial products including antibiotics, vaccines, steroids, therapeutic recombinant proteins, monoclonal antibodies and ethanol.
 Bioreactor design and control for these bioprocesses, metabolite engineering for product enhancement, applied engineering, animal cell technology and downstream processing will also be included.